-Home - Diet - Mediterranean Diet - Spiced-Up Shrimp and Rice Skillet
+Home - Diet - Mediterranean Diet - Shrimp and Jasmine Rice Skillet with Smoky Spices

 This post may contain affiliate links.
 Please read my disclosure policy.

-A one-pan dinner with tender red rice and juicy spice-rubbed shrimp.
+A one-pan dinner with tender red rice and spice-rubbed shrimp.

 Ingredients for cooking shrimp and rice arranged on a tabletop, including raw shrimp, chopped tomatoes, spices, shallot, garlic, dill and long grain white rice.